VolumeZero/ptero-bot/README.md

      SERVER_STATUS_UPDATE_INTERVAL: Seconds between server status embed updates
      ENABLE_SERVER_STATUS_CONSOLE_LOGS: Globally toggle console logs on server status embeds (requires an apiKey with server.read permissions to access wings api)
-     NODE_STATUS_UPDATE_INTERVAL: Seconds between node status embed updates
+     NODE_STATUS_UPDATE_INTERVAL: Seconds between node status embed updates "ERROR_LOGGING_ENABLED": Enable or disable extra error logging to the console for debugging purposes (You probably want this false if you're not a developer or do not have an api key set)
   ```

 - ▶️ Invite the Bot to Your Server